cloudmesh/cloudmesh-manual/docs/_sources/manual/cmd5/echo.rst.txt

         COLOR  the color

     Options:
-        -r COLOR  The color of the text. [default: BLACK]
+        -r COLOR  The color of the text. [default: NORMAL]

     Prints a text in the given color